 Both of these collections are on microfilm in the Reference Room and are self-serve.
 The newspaper reels are filed in alphabetical order by community, and then by title.
-See the Library webpage for the link to our holdings of microfilmed newspapers, or the holdings binder in the Reference Room to locate a particular title or community.
+See the BC Newspapers index to view our holdings of microfilmed newspapers, or the holdings binder in the Reference Room to locate a particular title or community.
+Many of our microfilmed newspapers have been digitized by the University of British Columbia and are publicly available.
 The Archives does not hold 20th century Vancouver and Victoria daily newspapers, with the exception of the Colonist (1858-1939) and the Vancouver Sun (1989-2011).
 They are available at university and public libraries.
-See www.britishcolonist.ca/ for a searchable digital copy of the British Colonist 1858-1950.
+See The British Colonist for searchable digital copies of the British Colonist 1858-1980.

 The Vertical File, or clipping file, consists of newspaper and magazine articles and some miscellaneous material on a variety of British Columbia subjects.
 This collection has been microfilmed.
 Two useful tools are the BC Newspaper and Clipping File Index 1858-1983, on self-serve microfiche, and the four large black index volumes for the Vertical Files.
-Both are to be found in the Reference Room.
+Both can be found in the Reference Room.
 The BC Newspaper and Clipping File Index contains reference to articles from a number of British Columbia newspapers.
 Articles marked with an asterisk () can also be found on the Vertical Files microfilm.
 The Vertical Files index is an alphabetical list of file titles together with microfilm reel and frame number.

 An additional tool is the Legislative Library BC Newspaper Index.
 We have 1900-1970 and 1971-1980 on microfilm.
 It is a selective index to the Vancouver and Victoria dailies.
-While we do not hold most of the newspapers indexed, it can be helpful in determining dates for events and can be used for our 20th century Colonist holdings.
+While we do not hold most of the newspapers indexed, it can be helpful in determining dates for events and can be used for our 20th century Colonist newspaper holdings.
 The articles referenced can be obtained at university or public libraries.
 (Note: The filmed 1900-1970 index is not the latest version and lacks indexing for 1911-1917, as well as a number of corrections.)